-- iris.exceptions.CoordinateMultiDimError Dimension of latitude or longitude coordinate is greater than 1. - iris.exceptions.CoordinateNotFoundError Cube does not contain the coordinates latitude and longitude. - ValueError area\type is not one of 'land', 'sea'.
+- iris.exceptions.CoordinateMultiDimError Dimension of latitude or longitude coordinate is greater than 1. - iris.exceptions.CoordinateNotFoundError Cube does not contain the coordinates latitude and longitude. - ValueError area\type is not one of 'land', 'sea' or coordinates latitude and longitude share dimensions.